 New jobs, better educational opportunities, and a change of scenery are just a few of the many reasons 10% of Americans moved last year.
+In fact, the latest Census mobility releases show the U.S. mover rate remains near historic lows (about 8.6%–8.7%), and roughly 2.3% of people lived in a different state one year earlier—underscoring how common interstate moves are even in a low‑mobility era (Census).
 Maybe you’ve considered your own move for similar reasons.

 When you start planning and packing for a move, there is a lot to take into account.
-Amid everything going on inside the home, one thing that might be easy to overlook is in the garage or on the driveway: your car.
-Your car will likely be making the journey to a new state with you, so at some point it will be helpful to take a step back and figure out what you’ll need to make your move a happy one for your car, as well.
+Amid everything going on inside the home, one thing that’s easy to overlook is in the garage or on the driveway: your car.
+Because interstate mobility is near historic lows but long‑distance relocations still cluster to the South and Mountain West, auto‑transport lanes into those regions can tighten during peak season (late spring–summer), so plan early for either a drive or a shipment and expect seasonal capacity/pricing effects (United Van Lines; EIA diesel prices).
+Your car will likely be making the journey with you, so step back now and map the documents, inspections, taxes/fees, and timing your new state will require.

-Most states require new vehicle registration in-person, which also gives you a chance to familiarize yourself with the motor vehicle agency in the state you’ll be moving to.
-Many car owners also aren’t familiar with the finer points of their vehicle’s documentation, so taking yourself to the DMV lets you ask questions that may be more specific for you.
+Most states require new vehicle registration in‑person, which also gives you a chance to familiarize yourself with the motor vehicle agency in your destination state.
+Many DMVs now provide online tools (appointments, fee calculators, some renewals/duplicates) and have expanded electronic title/lien programs for lienholders through ELT (AAMVA; example online services: FLHSMV).
+Taking yourself to the DMV also lets you ask questions specific to your situation.

 What’s Changing?